 On behalf of University of Pennsylvania’s Student Health Service, we look forward to your arrival on to campus.
 As a Penn student, or Penn parent or guardian, we wanted to bring your attention to some of the policies that the University of Pennsylvania has established regarding health insurance coverage.
 Please review the following items and reach out to our office with any questions.

 All full-time and dissertation-status students, exchange students here for a semester or more and all students on a J-1 visa, must carry comprehensive health insurance as a condition of student enrollment at the University of Pennsylvania.
-If you have your own insurance coverage, you may waive enrollment in the Penn.
+If you have your own insurance coverage, you may waive enrollment in the Penn Student Insurance Plan.
 Please review the information below.

 Back To Top